cyberdynesoftware/piv/README.md

 # piv - Plain Image Viewer

-A plain and simple image viewer.
-Supports most common image formats and plays animations.
+* Supports most common image formats.
+* Plays animations (gif and webp).
+* Images occupy 100% of the window.
+No decorations, no fuss.
+* Images are layouted in columns.
+The number of columns can be adjusted on the fly.

 ## Build